 Overall the trail should be considered easy-to-moderate.
 However the trail down to the caves is very steep, but manageable.
 The trail along the cliffs is narrow but an easy traverse and only has one short scramble back up to the top.

-Sunderland Caves: The cave has a large entrance and goes in at least 30 yards.
+Sunderland Caves: The cave has a large entrance and goes in at least 30 feet.
 While this recording does not include exploration of the cave, it is possible to go through the cave and out the other side; however, flashlights are required as there are several drops and it's very dark.
 There's also a sharp temperature drop both in front of the cave as well as inside.

 Pets: Dogs are allowed if on leash and their waste must be carried out.